WPBeginner

 Here’s an example of a subtle and polite slide-in form used on the OptinMonster blog:

-OptinMonster slide-in
+OptinMonster example

 One thing here is key: user experience.
 At WPBeginner, we have successfully used this lightbox popup and noticed a 600% increase in our subscribers without affecting the user experience or seeing any decrease in pageviews.

-OptinMonster comes with a 14-day money back guarantee, so if you use it and don’t see an increase in your subscribers, then you can get a full refund.
+OptinMonster comes with a 14-day money-back guarantee, so if you use it and don’t see an increase in your subscribers, then you can get a full refund.

-Interacting with Your Subscribers
+Interacting With Your Subscribers

 Once you’ve started building your email list, it’s crucial that you engage with your subscribers.